onursteknik/CleanTwitter/README.md

 Twitter Clean Timeline Chrome Extension

-This Google plugin removes tweets with headings such as Retweet and 'X liked this' on Twitter Timeline.
+This Google Extension removes tweets with headings such as Retweet and 'X liked this' on Twitter Timeline.
 You can install the plug-in by opening Developer Mode.
 As the page goes down, the plugin automatically hides the mentioned tweets.